vuejs/v2.vuejs.org/source/guide/faq.md

   4. Vue.js has a clearer separation between directives and components.
 Directives are meant to encapsulate DOM manipulations only, while Components stand for a self-contained unit that has its own view and data logic.
 In Angular there's a lot of confusion between the two.

-  But also note:

-  1. Vue.js is a relatively young project and is not fully stable yet, while Angular is battle-proven and has a larger community.
-So if you want something for a large, serious production app you might want to pick Angular.
+  But also note that Vue.js is a relatively young project, while Angular is battle-proven, Google-sponsored, and has a larger community.

-  2. Vue.js only supports IE9 and above while Angular supports IE8.
-(Angular 2.0 is dropping IE8 as well)

 - **What makes Vue.js different from KnockoutJS?**